malchata/dnstradamus/README.md

 _Default: `200`_

 The threshold, in CSS pixels, by which links outside of the viewport will be observed.
-Increasing this value means DNStradamus will attempt to prefetch DNS information for external links when they're further away from the viewport.
+Increasing this value means dnstradamus will attempt to prefetch DNS information for external links when they're further away from the viewport.

 ### `timeout`

 _Default: `4000`_

-DNStradamus uses [`requestIdleCallback`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) to take advantage of the browser's idle time.
+dnstradamus uses [`requestIdleCallback`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) to take advantage of the browser's idle time.
 This is helpful in reducing jank on the main thread.
 If set to `0`, the browser won't attempt to use `requestIdleCallback`.
-If `requestIdleCallback` isn't supported, DNStradamus will perform DNS prefetching immediately.
+If `requestIdleCallback` isn't supported, dnstradamus will perform DNS prefetching immediately.

 ### `effectiveTypes`

 _Default: `["3g", "4g"]`_

 This option is used to filter against the effective connection types offered by `navigator.connection.effectiveType`, which includes the values `"2g-slow"`, `"2g"`, `"3g"`, and `"4g"`.
-Whatever values _aren't_ in this array will cause DNStradamus to _not_ prefetch DNS information.
+Whatever values _aren't_ in this array will cause dnstradamus to _not_ prefetch DNS information.

 ### `observeChanges`